The Search for Orphan Pages and Optimizing SEO: What You Need to Know

 A Step-by-Step Guide to Finding Orphan Pages on Your Website

-Such a problem with your website like orphan pages and their effect on SEO might trick you into thinking that the process of finding and fixing them is complicated.
+Such a problem with your website, like orphan pages and their effect on SEO, might trick you into thinking that the process of finding and fixing them is complicated.
 Wrong!
 It is very easy.
-Here is a 3 steps guide into how to find and fix OPs
+Here is a 3-step guide into how to find and fix OPs

 As orphan pages’ ideas revolve around not being referred to or linked to, the solution to the problem is very simple.
 You will need to identify what caused such a problem, whether it is the navigation, poor architecture, or whatever, to ensure it won’t happen again.
-After that, you will start linking to those pages by either internal linking.
-Or you can go the extra mile by external linking which you can do through like building platforms like LinkExchange.AI, one that we consider it to be the best one on the market.
+After that, you will start linking to those pages by either internal linking or external linking.
+Or you can go the extra mile by externally linking, which you can do through building platforms like LinkExchange.AI, one that we consider to be the best one on the market.